Funding Lab: Our first assignment has been assigned

 ※ Please note that the funding-related terms and information in this post are based on Wadiz funding policies.

-I'm in big trouble.
-I managed to land an internship at the world's top funding research institute by putting my public speaking skills to good use, but the truth is, I'm a complete novice when it comes to fundraising.
+This is a disaster.
+I managed to land an internship at the world’s top funding research institute by putting my public speaking skills to good use, but the truth is, I’m a total novice when it comes to fundraising.

 “Hey, intern researcher, would you like to write a funding research log?”

-For a brief moment, I froze at that single sentence—which sounded like a suggestion yet felt like a command—but then I typed “crowdfunding” into the search bar.
+For a moment, I froze at that single sentence—part suggestion, part command—but then I typed “crowdfunding” into the search bar.

-Crowdfunding: A term combining "crowd" (meaning the general public) and "funding" (meaning financing), referring to a method by which individuals or organizations in need of funds raise capital from the general public through online platforms.
-It is categorized into four types: reward-based, donation-based, lending-based, and equity-based.
+Crowdfunding: A term combining "crowd" (meaning the general public) and "funding" (meaning financial support), it refers to a method by which individuals or organizations in need of funds raise capital from the general public through online platforms.
+It is divided into four categories: reward-based, donation-based, lending-based, and equity-based.

 Source: Encyclopedia of Current Affairs